wess/stim/docs/Tutorial.md

 ---

-**🎉 You're now ready to build powerful Claude Code commands with Spark!** Start by converting one of your existing commands, or create something entirely new.
+**🎉 You're now ready to build powerful Claude Code commands with Stim!** Start by converting one of your existing commands, or create something entirely new.